-Under the Counter-Terrorism and Security Act, 2015, the School has a duty to prevent people from being drawn into terrorism.
-Staff must be 'able to identify children who may be vulnerable to radicalisation, and know what to do when they are identified.'
-Radicalisation is the adherence to extremist views, which are defined as 'vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+Under the Counter-Terrorism and Security Act, 2015, the School has a duty to prevent people from becoming terrorists or supporting terrorism.
+Staff must be 'able to identify children who may be vulnerable to legitimising support for, or use of, terrorist violence, and know what to do when they are identified.'
+Legitimising support for, or use of, terrorist violence suggests adherence to extremist views, which are defined as 'vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
 We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas.'
-A particular awareness should be shown to the dangers of radicalisation through social media such as YouTube, Facebook etc.
+A particular awareness should be shown to the dangers of radicalisation through social media such as YouTube, Facebook, Tik-Tok etc.

-If a member of staff has a concern about a boy adopting extremist views or becoming radicalised, he or she should immediately report the concern to the DSL as he or she would do with any other safeguarding concern.
+If a member of staff has a concern about a boy adopting extremist views or legitimising support for, or use of, terrorist violence, he or she should immediately report the concern to the DSL as he or she would do with any other safeguarding concern.
 The DSL will assess the level of risk that the boy poses to the school and wider community and initiate adequate procedures.
 The DSL will also decide the best level of communication with the relevant parents.

-Where there are concerns or evidence that a child, young person and/or their parents may hold extremist views or are at risk of being radicalised, cases should be reported to external agencies.
+Where there are concerns or evidence that a child, young person and/or their parents may hold extremist views or are at risk of legitimising support for, or use of, terrorist violence, cases should be reported to external agencies.

-Bi-Borough Prevent team
+Hammersmith & Fulham and Kensington and Chelsea Bi-Borough Prevent team Email prevent@lbhf.gov.uk Tel 020 8753 5727

-Email jake.butterworth@lbhf.gov.uk Tel 0208 753 5843
+4Ibid.

+3Prevent, 5.